onicagroup/sting/README.md

         time.sleep(5)
         sting.trigger = False

-##### The Sting GUI
+##### The ASSBLASTER GUI

-The GUI is the most complicated part of the STING system.
+The GUI is the most complicated part of the ASSBLASTER system.
 Here's a basic breakdown of it's operation, in highly simplified pseudocode:

     while running:
       getVideoFrame()